cybozu-go/moco/docs/design.md

 Users can execute master switchover by applying `SwitchoverJob` CR which contains the master index to be switched to.

+Note that while any `SwitchoverJob` is running, another `SwitchoverJob` can be created but the operator waits for the completion of running jobs.

 ### How to make a backup

 When you create `BackupSchedule` CR, it creates two `CronJob`s:
-  - To get full dump backup and store it in a object storage.
+  - To get full dump backup and store it in an object storage.
-  - To get binlog file and store it in a object storage.
+  - To get binlog file and store it in an object storage.

 If we want to make backups only once, set `BackupSchedule.spec.schedules` to run once.

 ### How to perform Point-in-Time-Recovery(PiTR)

-When we create a `Cluster` with `.spec.restore` specified, the operator performs PiTR with the following procedure.
+When we create a `MySQLCluster` with `.spec.restore` specified, the operator performs PiTR with the following procedure.

 1. The operator sets the source cluster's `.status.ready` as `False` and make the MySQL cluster block incoming transactions.
-2. The operator makes the MySQL cluster flush binlogs from the source Cluster.
+2. The operator makes the MySQL cluster flush binlogs from the source `MySQLCluster`.
 This binlog is used for recovery if the PiTR fails.
-3. The operator lists `Dump` and `Binlog` candidates based on `Cluster.spec.restore.sourceClusterName`.
+3. The operator lists `Dump` and `Binlog` candidates based on MySQL.spec.restore.sourceClusterName`.
-4. The operator selects the corresponding `Dump` and `Binlog` CRs  `Cluster.spec.restore.pointInTime`.
+4. The operator selects the corresponding `Dump` and `Binlog` CRs  `MySQLCluster.spec.restore.pointInTime`.
 5. The operator downloads the dump file and the binlogs from the object storage.
-6. The operator restores the MySQL servers to the state at `Cluster.spec.restore.pointInTime`.
+6. The operator restores the MySQL servers to the state at `MySQLCluster.spec.restore.pointInTime`.
 7. If the recovery succeeds, the operator sets the source cluster's `.status.ready` as `True`.

 ### How to upgrade MySQL version of master and slaves

-MySQL software upgrade is triggered by changing container image specified in `Cluster.spec.podTemplate`.
+MySQL software upgrade is triggered by changing container image specified in `MySQLCluster.spec.podTemplate`.
 In this section, the name of `StatefulSet` is assumed to be `mysql`.

 1. Switch master to the pod `mysql-0` if the current master is not `mysql-0`.